 To get this information, you will have to do a search for their driving history.

 Have you ever had to look for criminal records online?
 Was it a difficult process?
-Was your search online or did you make a phone call to the Amador County courthouse? was the information you recieved correct?
+Was your search online or did you make a phone call to the Amador County courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records, and your feedback could help other people.

 Click here to comment

 Everyone knows that the FBI has their list of the Ten Most Wanted Criminals.
 In Amador County, the Sheriff keeps their own list of most wanted criminals and fugitives.

 While the prospect of getting locked up in the Amador County jail is very scary, soon you will become accustomed to the daily routine there.
 All inmates get an alarm for wake-up each morning at six in the morning, and next they’ll do roll call.
 You will then get breakfast.
 When you finish breakfast you will have to work in the program that has been assigned to you.
 This could be working in the kitchen, laundry, or some sort of manufacturing job.
 While this may seem tedious, it may help you when you leave jail, as you are gaining experience in a certain field of work.
 Other inmates go to school, while some take part in mandated treatment programs.
 After lunch, there will be another roll call, then back to work.
 Your evening will be spent either in your cell or a common room.
 During this time dinner is served and you will be expected to take a shower.
 After another roll call, it’s lights out.
 Even though you will be confined to your cell, there may be enough light to read or write letters.
 Then again, most inmates welcome lights out, and try to get as much sleep as they can.

 Most people are frightened at the idea of jail because they don’t know what to expect.
 If you have spent any time in Amador County Jail, your experiences would be welcomed, if it can help another person to deal with it.